AchLim/audit_trail_logger/README.md

 # Audit Trail Logger (Rust Implementation)

-This repository contains the full Rust implementation used for the experiments in the paper.
+This repository contains the full Rust implementation used for the experiments in the paper **"A Comparative Analysis of the Effectiveness of Hash-Chain-Based and Traditional Logging Audit Trail Systems in Detecting Data Manipulation."**

 The program implements and benchmarks two logging mechanisms: